 Keep putting yourself in situations where this experience happens, and each time, try to notice the heightening of awareness that occurs at that moment.

-(Incidentally, if you’ve ever been puzzled by the traditional instruction to look at the space between two thoughts, this is what it’s refering to.
+(Incidentally, if you’ve ever been puzzled by the traditional instruction to look at the space between two thoughts, this is what it’s referring to.
 At the moment I’m describing, your daydreaming just ended and your next thought hasn’t yet carried you away.)

 As you observe these moments more carefully, you’ll begin to see that thinking and awareness are polar opposites.
 The more you have of one, the less you have of the other.
 At one end of the continuum, you are lost in thought.
 At the other end, you are aware.